The Archaeology of Hindu Ritual: Academic reviews

 The Archaeology of Hindu Ritual was positively reviewed by Leslie C. Orr of Concordia University, Montreal in the journal South Asian Studies.
 Describing it as "extraordinarily ambitious and exciting", she did however take issue with some of Willis' statements, believing them to be erroneous.
 In particular, she argues that Willis has painted an incorrect picture with regards to the relationship between Hinduism and the heterodox Jain and Buddhist faiths, neglecting to refer to the many similarities between them.
 She also takes issue with Willis' trend to pick fights with "straw men", opining that these criticisms of his "seem out of place in a book of such grand scope and reach."

 John E. Cort of Denison University, Ohio reviewed the book for the Religious Studies Review.
 Describing the "densely argued" book, Cort noted that in ignoring Jain and Buddhist iconography and temples, Willis had failed to encompass the same scope which he professes.
 Ultimately, Cort considered it to be an "essential" study for all of those interested in "medieval Indic temple religion."

 In a review published in the Durham Anthropological Review, Vittorio Magnano of Durham University, North East England stated that Willis had provided a "meticulous analysis" of the available evidence in producing his study, ultimately describing it as "inspiring reading".
 Believing that Willis had followed a "line of reasoning with determination", he noted that his study still left room for the reader to come to their own decisions on certain issues.
-Concluding his review, Magnano recommended it to anyone with either an interest in Hindu ritual or in interdisciplinary research.
+Concluding his review, Magnano recommended it to anyone with either an interest in Hindu ritual or interdisciplinary research.

 Press reviews

-Willis' book was reviewed by journalist T. Satyamurthy in one of India's largest newspapers, The Hindu.
-In an article entitled "Epigraphical study on Hindu rites", Satyamurthy remarked that Willis' scholarship "stands out brilliantly" throughout the text, arguing that on the whole the book represents a "very erudite work".
+The book was reviewed in The Hindu in an article entitled "Epigraphical study on Hindu rites" by a journalist T. Satyamurthy.
+Satyamurthy remarked that Willis' scholarship "stands out brilliantly" throughout the text, arguing that on the whole the book represents a "very erudite work".
 Believing works of this quality were rare, Satyamurthy praised the use of references and footnotes and the "new treatment" of the textual and epigraphic records.